Anastasia (musical): International productions

 A Finnish production premiered on September 2, 2022, at the Tampere Theatre, Finland, with Pia Piltz as Anya, Petrus Kähkönen as Dmitry, Joel Mäkinen as Gleb, Ville Majamaa as Vlad, Kaisa Hela as Countess Lily, and Sinikka Sokka as Dowager Empress.

 A production opened on September 10, 2022, at the Landestheater in Linz, Austria, starring Hanna Kastner as Anya, Lukas Sandmann as Dmitry, Nikolaj Alexander Brucker as Gleb, Karsten Kenzel as Vlad, Judith Jandl as Countess Lily, and Daniela Dett as Dowager Empress, marking the musical's second German-speaking production.

 A Portuguese-language production ran from November 9, 2022, to May 7, 2023, at the Renault Theatre in São Paulo, Brazil, produced by T4F and Caradiboi.
 The cast was led by Giovanna Rangel as Anya, Rodrigo Filgueiras as Dmitry, Luciano Andrey as Gleb, Tiago Abravanel as Vlad, Carol Costa as Countess Lily and Edna d'Oliveira as Dowager Empress.

 On August 3, 2023 Anastasia premiered at Teatro Telcel in Mexico City, produced by OCESA Teatro and starring Mariana Dávila as Anya, Javier Manente as Dmitry, Manu Corta as Vlad, Carlos Quezada as Gleb, Gloria Toba as Countess Lily and Irasema Terrazas as Dowager Empress.
 The production played its final performance on May 12, 2024.

 A Greek-language production ran from December 23, 2023, until February 18, 2024, at Pallas Theatre in Athens.
 It was adapted and directed by Themis Marsellou and the cast included Demy as Anya, Ian Stratis as Dmitry, Thanasis Tsaltabasis as Vlad, Mirka Papakonstantinou as the Dowager Empress Maria, Katerina Sousoula as Lily, and Vasilis Axiotis as Gleb Vaganov.
 From March 1–10, the musical was playing at RadioCity Theatre in Thessaloniki, with Fotini Baxevani replacing Mirka Papakonstantinou as the Dowager Empress Maria.

+On September 12, 2024, a production opened at the Don Bluth Front Row Theater in Scottsdale, Arizona, directed by Don Bluth, the very person who directed the animated film the musical was based on.